Planning Permission In Portugal

 There are three stages to navigate when applying for planning permission in Portugal.

-We do not advise buying a land plot in Portugal that does not have either viability to construct or a current project approved.
+We only advise buying a land plot in Portugal that is viable to construct or a current project approved.
 Before making any decisions about building a house in Portugal, look here.

 Viabilidade de Construção (Viability to Construct)

 This document is called the viabilidade de construção (Viability to Construct).
-This document will have to be applied for by the current owner, it will be valid for at least one year, and some town halls give longer.
-It is not a legal requirement to get this document, but it is cheap and does not take long unless it has to go to a district for a decision, in which case you are certainly going to want to know.
+This document will have to be applied for by the current owner, the viability will be valid for at least one year, and some town halls give longer.
+It is not a legal requirement to get this document, but it is cheap and does not take long unless it has to go to a district for a decision, in which case you will undoubtedly want to know.